Attending a hearing

 During the hearing

-Each Scrutiny panel has a chairman who is in charge of the hearing.
-The chairman will call members of the panel and witnesses to speak.
+Each Scrutiny panel has a chair who is in charge of the hearing.
+The chair will call members of the panel and witnesses to speak.
 All the members will have name-plates in front of them.
-You can address them as Chairman, Senator, Deputy or Connétable accordingly.
+You can address them as Chairman, Deputy or Connétable accordingly.

 All proceedings are recorded.
 There will be an automatic microphone in front of you.